grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-backend-plugin.md

 1. Search for the name of your newly created plugin and select it.
 1. Enter a name and then click **Save & Test**.
 If a "randomized error" occurs, you may ignore it - this is a result of the [health check](#add-support-for-health-checks) explained further below.

-You now have a new data source instance of your plugin that is ready to use in a dashboard:
+You now have a new data source instance of your plugin that is ready to use in a dashboard.

+To add the data source to the dashboard:

 1. Create a new dashboard and add a new panel.
 1. On the query tab, select the data source you just created.
 A line graph is rendered with one series consisting of two data points.